anthonyftwang/TelephoneGAN/README.md

 ### 2. Generate images

-You can add base images (choose from the [COCO dataset](http://cocodataset.org/#download), e.g. 2014 Val) to the `/input/` directory.
+You can add base images (choose from the [COCO dataset](http://cocodataset.org/#download), e.g. 2014 Test) to the `/input/` directory.
 Now allow permissions and run the bash script to generate the images!
 Don't forget to include your base image as an argument.

 ```bash
 chmod +x run.sh